centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 If an update to those supported browsers was to cause an incompatibility, Centreon would work on a fix in the shortest possible time (for supported Centreon versions).
 Though other browsers may work, Centreon will not attempt to resolve problems with browsers other than those listed above.

 Your screen resolution must be at least 1280 x 768.

-### Network requirements

-Centreon MAP Engine server machine must access:

-- Centreon central Broker, usually on Centreon central machine, using TCP port 5758.
-- Centreon database, usually on Centreon central machine, using TCP port 3306.
-- Centreon MAP database, usually on localhost, using TCP port 3306.

-All the ports above are default values and can be changed if needed.

-- Centreon MAP central, using HTTP port 80 or HTTPS port 443.

-Ports 8081 and 9443 are recommended default values, but other configurations are possible.

 ## Server installation